develephant/coronium-core-docs/docs-src/docs/pages-guide/api.md

 |----|-----------|----|--------|
 |code|HTTP numerical status code ([reference](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)).|_Number_|__Y__|

-!!! info ""
+!!! info "Important"
     One this method is called, the response phase will end.
-You cannot issue a [response]() or [redirect]() after calling this method.
+You cannot issue a [response](#response) or [redirect](#result) after calling this method.

 __Example__